Future developments in Singapore: Fernvale North

+Miltonia Close

+Currently under development, the upcoming Miltonia Close estate in Yishun will comprise public and private housing developments.
+A 6.4-hectare nature park with a natural stream will also be part of the estate.

+The estate was launched in 2022 with its first Build-to-Order (BTO) housing projects: Aranda Breeze @ Yishun, Miltonia Breeze @ Yishun, and Vanda Breeze @ Yishun.

 Bidadari

 First announced on 29 August 2013, Bidadari is a new 93-hectare residential estate near Serangoon.
 It consists of four housing zones namely Alkaff District, Woodleigh District, Park Edge District, and Bartley Heights District.
 When fully developed, the estate will house 11,000 housing units of which 1,000 units will be private flats.
 The estate will feature a 10-hectare Bidadari Park housing a new Alkaff Lake, a 700-metre heritage walk, experiential trials, a Memorial Garden and a children play area named Adventure Playwoods.
 There will also be a tree-lined "greenway" along Bidadari Park Drive and through the entire estate, named Bidadari Greenway, for pedestrians and cyclists.

-The estate will also house a mixed-use development named The Woodleigh Residences and The Woodleigh Mall.
-Aside from a new bus interchange, the estate will also be served by existing Woodleigh MRT station, Potong Pasir MRT station, and Bartley MRT station.
+The estate houses a mixed-use development named The Woodleigh Residences and The Woodleigh Mall.
+Aside from the Woodleigh Bus Interchange, the estate will also be served by existing Woodleigh MRT station, Potong Pasir MRT station, and Bartley MRT station.

 The estate was launched in 2015 with its first Build-to-Order (BTO) housing projects: Alkaff LakeView, Alkaff CourtView, and Alkaff Vista.